IPTV GUIDE – TELEVISION TECHNOLOGY

 This equipment is more technical to use than the subscription-based options.

 Those selling 'fully loaded' Modified Amazon Firesticks are running the KODI service do not operate in the same way originally as supplied by Amazon.
+These are not legally sanctioned by Amazon - so be aware if offered a 'fully loaded' product.

 They run the Android modified software and combined with the KODI applications and functions make the Firestick a very different device to use from its standard Amazon format.